JoeMcCaffrey/AWSRetrieve/README.md

 This script takes 1 command line argument which is a .json file.

+Ex. ./regionRetrieve.py data.json

 The .json file should have the secret key, access key, ec2 region, tag, field1, field2, and field3.

-Inside the json file:
-The tag can be changed to output a diffrent matching tag.
+The tag value can be changed inside the .json file to output a diffrent matching tag.

-The field1..3 can be changed to output diffrent meta data.
+The field1..3 values can be changed inside the .json to output diffrent meta data.

 ## Description